MicrosoftDocs/common-data-model-and-service/common-data-model/schema/core/industryCommon/FinancialServices/RetailBankingCoreDataModel/Branch.md

 # Branch in RetailBankingCoreDataModel

-The branch of the main bank, when borrower applies for a loan at a branch\.
+The branch of the main bank, when borrower applies for a loan at a branch.

  Latest version of the JSON entity definition is available on <a href="https://github.com/Microsoft/CDM/tree/master/schemaDocuments/FinancialServices/RetailBankingCoreDataModel/Branch.cdm.json" target="_blank">GitHub</a>.